 - Opening the show, the ensemble gives a performance of West African drumming, song and dance in traditional costume.
 Our opening piece is exciting and high-energy, giving students a great taste of traditional African dance and drumming.

-- Our lead drummer then speaks with students about the technique, background and purpose of drumming in Africa.
+- Our lead African drummer then speaks with students about the technique, background and purpose of drumming in Africa.

-- Students can then try the drumming themselves!
+- Students then try the drumming themselves!
 Our drummers will teach several simple rhythms that the students can play as an ensemble.
 In this way, they can experience the polyrhythmic nature of African drumming.